Compare and contrast central nervous systems pathologies part 1

 Cerebral vascular accidents (CVA, stroke)

 A CVA is a result of ischemia (blood clot) or hemorrhage (rupture in blood vessels) in the brain, causing sudden, focal neurological deficits.
-Ischemic strokes are more likely to occur in contrast to hemorrhagic strokes.
+Ischemic strokes are more likely to occur than hemorrhagic strokes.

-The risk factors contributing to the likelihood of developing a stroke are due to hypertension, arteriosclerosis, diabetes, cardiac disease, hyperlipidemia, smoking, sedentary lifestyle, and a previous history of TIA.
+Risk factors that contribute to the likelihood of developing a stroke include hypertension, arteriosclerosis, diabetes, cardiac disease, hyperlipidemia, smoking, a sedentary lifestyle, and a previous history of TIA.

 Ischemic strokes can be medically managed with tissue plasminogen activator (tPA) if given within the first 12 hours after the onset of symptoms.
-Post-12-hour management is management via anticoagulant and antihypertensive medications.
+Management beyond that window involves anticoagulant and antihypertensive medications.

 Hemorrhagic strokes are medically managed via craniotomy or arterial clipping of bleeding arteries.
-Management also involves antihypertensive and epileptic medications.
+Management also involves antihypertensive and antiepileptic medications.

 Cardinal symptoms of stroke